List of Wednesday characters: Professor Orloff

 Professor Orloff (portrayed by Christopher Lloyd) is a biology teacher at Nevermore Academy whose severed head is kept alive in a jar.
 His life support system was constructed by Isaac Night at the time when Augustus Stonehearst was a teacher at Nevermore.
 In addition, Professor Orloff runs a support group for sentient body parts which Agnes DeMille sat in on.
-Afterwards, Orloff was confronted by the revived Isaac who took out the power source of his life support system and ate his brain which was secretly watched by Agnes.
+Afterwards, Orloff was confronted by the revived Isaac, who took out the power source of his life support system and ate his brain, which Agnes secretly witnessed.
 Because of Professor Orloff's death, Sheriff Ritchie Santiago intimidated Barry Dort into letting the sheriff's department provide security for the upcoming Nevermore Gala.

+Lloyd previously played Fester in 1991's The Addams Family and its 1993 sequel, Addams Family Values.

 Dr. Rachael Fairburn

 Dr. Rachael Fairburn (portrayed by Thandiwe Newton) is the chief psychiatrist at Willow Hill Psychiatric Hospital.
 She allows Wednesday to visit Tyler Galpin in his specially secured cell.
 Later on, she had Laurel Gates transferred to Willow Hill to work on Tyler.
-It would later be revealed that Judi Spannegel is the true chief psychiatrist of Willow Hill, with Fairburn being a puppet ruler.
+It would later be revealed that Judi Spannegel is the true chief psychiatrist of Willow Hill, with Fairburn being the public face.
 When Uncle Fester caused a power outage and released all the inmates from their cells during his and Wednesday's confrontation with Spannegel, Dr. Fairburn grabs Augustus Stonehearst's wheelchair as they take refuge in her office.
-Both of them are killed by "Slurp" a.k.a Isaac Night when he gets in.
+Both of them are killed by "Slurp" (Isaac Night) when he gets in.

 Ron Kruger

 Ron Kruger (portrayed by Anthony Michael Hall) is the scoutmaster of the Phoenix Cadets.
-Because Nevermore was planning to use the camp ground that they were going to use, Kruger had to go up against Barry Dort in a game of capture the flag to determine who would win the campsite.
-Nevermore won the game thanks to a tactic by Wednesday.
-The Phoenix Scouts tried to raid the camp which resulted in "Slurp" getting out and Kruger getting killed by him.
+Because Nevermore had rented the Jericho Campground that the Cadets intended to use due to a case of double-booking, Kruger agreed with Barry Dort to play a game of Capture The Flag to determine who would get use of the campsite for the weekend.
+Nevermore won the game thanks to unorthodox tactics used by Wednesday.
+The Phoenix Scouts tried to raid the Nevermore camp in reprisal, which resulted in "Slurp" escaping and Kruger being killed by him.

+Varicose

+Varicose (portrayed by Liv Spencer) is Grandmama's butler who shares similar features to Lurch.
+He functions as her majordomo and to date has never spoken.

 Rosaline Rotwood

 Rosaline Rotwood (portrayed by Lady Gaga) is a psychic teacher at Nevermore during the 1960s.
-Her spirit was channeled by Wednesday at her graveyard at Grandmama Frump's advice in order for her to grant Wednesday temporary sight to find the Galpins.
+Her spirit was channeled by Wednesday in the Nevermore graveyard at Grandmama Frump's advice in order for her to grant Wednesday temporary sight to find the Galpins.
 Rotwood's ghost states that there is a price for that.
-When Enid grabbed Wednesday, they both swapped bodies.
-Wednesday in Enid's body later made contact with Rotwood who advised her to learn more about Enid before sunrise or else they'll both be dead.
+Wednesday carried out the ritual as Grandmama had explained it; but when Enid grabbed Wednesday, they swapped bodies.
+Wednesday in Enid's body later made contact with Rotwood, who advised her to learn more about Enid before sunrise or they will both die.